1992 United States presidential election in Nebraska

 The 1992 United States presidential election in Nebraska took place on November 3, 1992, as part of the 1992 United States presidential election.
 Voters chose five representatives, or electors to the Electoral College, who voted for president and vice president.

-Nebraska was won by incumbent President George H. W. Bush (R-Texas) in a landslide, with 46.58% of the popular vote over Governor Bill Clinton (D-Arkansas) with 29.40%.
+Nebraska, a Republican Party stronghold, was won by incumbent President George H. W. Bush (R-Texas) with 46.58% of the popular vote over Governor Bill Clinton (D-Arkansas) with 29.40%.
 Businessman Ross Perot (I-Texas) finished in third, with 23.63% of the popular vote.
-Clinton ultimately won the national election, defeating Bush and Perot in by a large margin in the popular vote and electoral college.

 Background

 This was the first election in which Nebraska allocated its electoral votes, awarding two votes to the overall winner of the state and one vote to the winner of each congressional district.
 As Bush won all three districts as well as the statewide popular vote, he was awarded all five electoral votes.
 It would not be until 2008 that there would be a split in the state's electoral votes, with Barack Obama winning one electoral vote from the 2nd district and John McCain winning the rest.